DETAILED ACTION

 (a)(2) the claimed invention was described in a patent issued under section 151, or in an application for patent published or deemed published under section 122(b), in which the patent or application, as the case may be, names another inventor and was effectively filed before the effective filing date of the claimed invention.

-Regarding claim 23, Steffen discloses a tooth formation (Fig. 1-9: emphasis on Fig. 6-9) for use in a mineral processing machine, comprising: a pick formation comprising an elongate body comprising a shaft (20) having first and second axial ends, wherein one of the first and second axial ends comprises a mineral breaking pick head (40) extending radially beyond (extend from 9) the elongate body to define a rearwardly facing first seating surface (46, 47, 24); and a support formation (12, 13) defining a receiving aperture (41, 32) having a shape and size complementary to the shaft and capable of receiving the shaft, and a forwardly facing second seating surface (27) configured to abut the first seating surface of the pick formation in an assembled state (read about 45, 46 when the surfaces touching are assembled), wherein the first and second seating surfaces comprise arrangements (45, 46) of one or more complementary projections and recesses radially symmetrically disposed about an axial direction of the elongate body.
+Regarding claim 23, Steffen discloses a tooth formation (Fig. 1-9: emphasis on Fig. 6-9) for use in a mineral processing machine, comprising: a pick formation comprising an elongate body comprising a shaft (20) having first and second axial ends, wherein one of the first and second axial ends comprises a mineral breaking pick head (40) extending radially beyond (extend from 9) the elongate body to define a rearwardly facing first seating surface (46, 47, 24); and a support formation (12, 13) defining a receiving aperture (41, 32) having a shape and size complementary to the shaft and capable of receiving the shaft, and a forwardly facing second seating surface (27) configured to abut the first seating surface of the pick formation in an assembled state (read about 45, 46 when the surfaces touching are assembled), wherein the first and second seating surfaces comprise arrangements (45, 46) of one or more complementary projections and recesses radially symmetrically disposed about an axial direction of the elongate body, and wherein the one or more complementary projections and recesses each comprise a complete annular projection (45, 46 are complete shape and annularly disposed projections and recesses) on one of the first and second seating surfaces and a complementary annular recess on the other of the seating surfaces.

 Regarding claim 24, Steffen discloses the tooth formation of claim 23, wherein the complementary projections and recesses are annularly disposed about the axial direction. (see Fig. 8)

-Regarding claim 25, Steffen discloses the tooth formation of claim 24, wherein the one or more complementary projections and recesses are annularly disposed to each comprise a single annular arrangement. (each of 45, 46 are single annular arrangements)
+Regarding claim 25, Steffen discloses the tooth formation of claim 24, wherein the one or more complementary projections and recesses are annularly disposed and each complementary projection and recess pairing comprise a single annular arrangement. (each of 45, 46 are single annular arrangements)

 Regarding claim 27, Steffen discloses the tooth formation of claim 25, wherein the one or more complementary projections and recesses each comprise plural arcs each comprising a part of an annular projection on one of the first and second seating surfaces and complementary arcuate recess on the other of the seating surfaces. (semicircles have arcs)